CYBERPHRENIA/CYBERPHRENIA/README.md

 -->
 🌙/🟢: Online // ⛔️: AFK or busy w/ skins (W2I then)

 *Hello internet cherubs, this is Cyberphrenia on the line!
-You may interact after reading and ask anything if you're curious!*
+You may interact after reading.*

 Your actual Ame-chan/KAngel & Mimikyu fictkin!💕 ((send help) actually no-))

-DO NOT COVER, COPY OR CUDDLE! - Cuddles are okay as long as there’s C+H in my name.
-I can accept to be covered from GOOD friends.
-Taking inspo from my skins is okay, but do not copy or post without having my permission.
+DO NOT COVER, COPY OR CUDDLE! - Taking inspo from my skins is okay, but do not copy or post without having my permission.

 ![image](https://files.catbox.moe/7b71cc.jpeg)